lbarazza/LaTorch/README.md

     '@g__'
     ]
 ```
 here, we define two new variables that we will use as the input to create the PyTorch model.
 The string `latex`{:.python} stores the latex expression, while the string `symbols` defines which latex symbols we want to use as arguments for our model.
-The '\_' after the variable name indicates that the variable is a tensor with a down index for every '_' used.
-We could also use '^' to represent an up index.
-Hence, we cou be 'A^_', 'A
+More specifically this variable also indicates the form the arguments will be given.
+For example, in this case, it specifies that both the `A` and `B` tensors are going to be passed as arguments with both indices down.
+This is indicated by the two '\_' after the name of the variable.
+In case we want to pass the tensor with an up index we can also use '\^' to represent an up index.
+Finally, the '@' before `g` indicates that `g` is the metric and can be used for index highering and lowering.

 ```python
 model = lt.LaModel(latex, symbols)
 ```
-in this line we create the PyTorch model for the above expression.
+in this line, we create the PyTorch model for the above expression.

 ```python
 result = model.forward({